Aglezabad/nodebb-theme-univunix/README.md

-nodebb-theme-cerulean
+nodebb-theme-univunix
 =====================

-The default NodeBB theme based on the vanilla theme
+The UnivUnix NodeBB theme based on the vanilla theme